-If your Ménière's disease is in the middle or end stages, you may experience some permanent hearing loss.
+You may experience permanent hearing loss if Ménière's disease is in the middle or end stages.
 Ménière's disease tends to make you more sensitive to loud sounds, and also makes it more difficult for you to distinguish low-pitched sounds.

-There are a variety of hearing aids available that may be suitable for you.
+There are a variety of hearing aids available.
 Hearing therapists and organisations, such as Action on Hearing Loss, can provide you with helpful advice for dealing with hearing loss.

 Read more about treating hearing loss.

-A physiotherapist can help improve your balance by teaching you vestibular rehabilitation techniques.
-These exercises teach you how to cope with the abnormal and disorientating signals coming from your inner ear.
-You are taught to use alternative signals from your eyes, ankles, legs and neck, to keep you balanced.
+A vestibular therapist or specially trained physiotherapist can help improve your balance by teaching you vestibular rehabilitation techniques.
+These exercises teach you how to cope with the disorientating signals coming from your inner ear.
+You're taught to use alternative signals from your eyes, ankles, legs and neck, to keep you balanced.

-Physiotherapy is usually used in the middle or late stages of Ménière's disease, after the severe attacks of vertigo have stopped but when balance problems may remain.
+Vestibular therapy is usually used in the middle or late stages of Ménière's disease, after the severe attacks of vertigo have stopped, but when balance problems may remain.

 In some cases, it may be possible to use VRT without specialist help.
-Research has shown that some people can improve their symptoms using self-help VRT booklets.
+Research has shown that some people can improve their symptoms by using self-help VRT booklets.
 However, you should discuss this with your doctor first.
-If it is likely to be useful, you can download a copy of these booklets from the Ménière's Society.
+If it's likely to be useful, you can download a copy of these booklets from the Ménière's Society.

 In severe cases, surgery can be performed to control the attacks of vertigo.
 However, surgical procedures are usually only used if other treatments have failed.